 - Print your incorporation certificate and documents

-- Register at the online government portal
+- Register online at the government portal

 - Log in to Registry Services